Aradhela/MyNote/README.md

 # MyNote

-Program umożliwiający dodawanie oraz usuwanie notatek (notatki można dodać w jednej z 3 kategorii)
+Program umożliwiający dodawanie notatki oraz usunięcie pojedynczej notatki lub wszystkich notatek

+A program that allows you to add a note, delete a single note or all notes